AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/landing-page-actions/cloning-a-landing-page-test-group.md

 # Cloning a Landing Page Test Group {#cloning-a-landing-page-test-group}

-From the&nbsp;Design Studio, you can find and duplicate a landing page test group.
+From the Design Studio, you can find and duplicate a landing page test group.

 1. Right-click an unapproved page.
 Select **Clone**.